anaef/nginx-lws/doc/Directives.md

 Context: server, location

 Sets the filename of a pre Lua chunk.
-This chunk is run before each request at the location.
+This chunk is run before main chunks at the location.

 ## lws_post *post*

 Context: server, location

 Sets the filename of a post Lua chunk.
-This chunk is run after each request at the location.
+This chunk is run after main chunks at the location.

 ## lws_path *path*